Fam-Tastic days out in the UAE: 17 awesome things to do for the whole family

 Family fiestas under Dhs120 per person

-Scheduled to reopen on October 18, after its annual summer slumber, this Dubai-famous world fair was on the international pavilion tip way before ground had even broken on the Expo site.
+Now open after its annual summer slumber, this Dubai-famous world fair was on the international pavilion tip way before ground had even broken on the Expo site.
 GV began enthralling visitors as a set of kiosks in 1997, and has since ballooned in size, adding all sorts of attractions and shows, rides and dining experiences, scares and thrills, markets and exhibits, hosting concerts and periodically setting off extravagant fireworks displays.
 But you know what hasn’t grown dramatically along with it?
 The admissions cost.
-Unlike Freddo bars – Global Village has resisted the temptations of inflation, and as of the end of last season – ticket prices were still just Dhs25.
+Unlike Freddo bars – Global Village has resisted the temptations of inflation, and as of right now– ticket prices start at just Dhs27 (booking online, in advance).

 Sheikh Mohammed Bin Zayed Road E 311, Mon to Thu 4pm to midnight, Sat to Sun 4pm to 1am. globalvillage.ae